dubeyawnish/MERN-WHATSAPP-CLONE/README.md

 This project is a basic replica of the popular instant messaging app, WhatsApp.
 It includes features such as sending and receiving messages in real time and previously chat disaplyed.

 ## Features
-> -Google oAuth User authentication
+  > - Google oAuth User authentication
-> -User profiles
+  > - User profiles
-> -Send and receive messages
+  > - Send and receive messages
-> -Send and receive media
+  > - Send and receive media

 ## Technologies Used